scaffold-eth/se-2-docs/docs/intro.md

 ## Scaffold-ETH 2 Tech Stack

-Scaffold-Eth is not a product itself but more of a combination or stack of other great tools.
+Scaffold-ETH is not a product itself but more of a combination or stack of other great tools.
 It allows you to quickly build and iterate over your smart contracts and frontends.

 Here are the main components: